-There you have it!
-The two most successful men who ever lived!
-This verse should be all that is necessary to settle the age-old debate of whether or not there will be an equal balance between how many will die in the first Adam, and how many will live in the last Adam.
-Even so, this simple word is far from bringing everyone to the obvious conclusion, and there are ample reasons that keep the gulf of misunderstanding so wide.
+You see, this verse should be all that is necessary to settle the age-old debate of whether or not there will be an equal balance between how many will die in the first Adam, and how many will live in the last Adam.
+Nevertheless, this simple word is far from bringing everyone to the obvious conclusion, and there are ample reasons that keep the gulf of misunderstanding so wide.

-There are various reasons for some to believe there will be more who die in the first Adam than who live in the last Adam.
-One is how a number of scriptures have been translated; such as the last verse of Matthew twenty-five: "And these shall go away into everlasting punishment: but the righteous into life eternal."
+Many believe a lot more will die in the first Adam to never be redeemed than those who live in the last Adam and will be eternally raised in His life.
+One reason is how quite a number of scriptures that have been translated; such as the last verse of Matthew twenty-five: "And these shall go away into everlasting punishment: but the righteous into life eternal."
 Matthew 25:46.

-With the terms everlasting punishment and life eternal having been translated as such, it could cause a few to assume that not all who die in Adam will be made alive in Christ.
-For due to the meaning of the English words everlasting and eternal, logic tells us that those who are in everlasting punishment will never be released to know the joys of Christ's eternal life.
-However, everlasting and eternal are not the best renderings for the single Greek word from which they were translated.
+Due to the meaning of the English words everlasting and eternal, logic tells us that those who are in everlasting punishment will never be released to know the joys of Christ's eternal life.
+However, everlasting and eternal are far from being the best renderings for the single Greek word from which they were translated.

-Very briefly, everlasting and eternal are translated from aionion.
+Very briefly, everlasting and eternal are translated from the same Greek word, aionios.
 In this case, the word modifies a verb (punishment) and also a noun (life).
 As an adverb it modifies, or tells the reader something about the punishment.
 As an adjective it modifies, or tells the reader something about the noun.
 In this case the noun is life.

-Since the root word from which aionion comes is aion, and means, an age, we know that the punishment has to do with an age.
-The punishment (Grk. kolosis; penal infliction) continues throughout a special age that is for an unspecified span of time.
-Once it has worked its purpose of godly sorrow and salvation in every remaining soul, the age, along with the punishment that identifies it, will cease as a new age begins.
+Since the root word from which aionios comes is aion, and means, an age, era, or eon, we know that the punishment has to do with an age.
+The punishment (Grk. kolosis; penal infliction) continues throughout a specific age that is for an unspecified period of time.
+Once it has worked its purpose of godly sorrow and salvation in every remaining soul, that age, along with the punishment that is identified by it, will cease.
+It is then that a new age begins for them.